Skip to content

 • Provider attribution: Mark lookup results as discovered through email telemetry, including provider and evidence source

-• Dashboard analysis: Review recent message observations, sender domains, recipient domains, matched monitored domains, and email-sourced lookup results
+• Dashboard analysis: Review recent message, URL-domain, and attachment-metadata observations alongside email-sourced lookup results

 • Microsoft 365 Watchdog: Optionally add high-confidence sender-domain blocks to Exchange Online through the Tenant Allow/Block List

 Email Intelligence stores privacy-bounded facts rather than raw mailbox data.
-Stored events include provider, observation time, event type, direction, sender domains, recipient domains, matched monitored domains, and hashed provider identifiers.
+Stored events include provider, observation time, event type, direction, sender domains, recipient domains, URL domains, attachment metadata, matched monitored domains, and hashed provider identifiers.

 The ingestion pipeline intentionally excludes raw provider payloads, message subjects, local parts, full email addresses, message bodies, and full uniform resource locators (URLs).
 Message and event identifiers are hashed before storage.